rkhanso/ultrasonic-garage-park-assist/README.md

 My goal was to make it easy for the wife to pull in the garage and know when to stop so the back of her car would clear the garage door.
 I used to use a short 2x4 laying on the floor, but it would end up being kicked around and end up in the wrong location.
 I thought about the tennis ball on a string, but who wants to keep ducking around a tennis ball when walking around their garage.

 The Sensor is mounted under a shelf at the far-end wall (from the large garage door).
 There are 3 "zones" set up.
+You can see these in the parking_assist.yaml file in the on_value: section.
+You'll want to change those numbers to suit your situation.
-  1. under 2.1 meters
+  1. under 2.4 meters
-  2. under 1.2 meters
+  2. under 1.6 meters
-  3. under .5 meter
+  3. under .8 meter

 There are 3 indicators that will show up in the Home Assistant Dashboard.
 You could have these NOT visible in the dashboard simply hiding them in the dashboard.
   1. Parking Slowflash